 “Crewther et al. (2016) performed a study on rugby players doing 3 workouts per week, as either full-body or upper/lower fashion, so the weekly training frequency was 3x vs. 1.5x.
 The full-body group lost more fat and gained a small amount more of muscle mass (1.1% vs. 0.4% FFM).”

 Again, not crazy – but it’s there and that’s what matters.
 Because what happens when we compound this effect over the course of 8+ weeks?
 Or even better, along with the individualized nature of being able to increase training frequency of 4x per week, to increase volume even more?
 I’m sure we’d see a significant difference at that point.

-Because of this caloric expenditure increase, it may be advantageous to choose a full-body training program [like our program, F.I.T. or those in The Elite].
+Because of this caloric expenditure increase, it may be advantageous to choose a full-body training program.
 This is especially the case if, during your body recomposition, you’re on the side of needing more fat loss than muscle growth.

 You’d set up your training week as such:

 Friday – Cardio/Conditioning

 Saturday – Full Body Hypertrophy